plone/plone.api/docs/portal.rst

 To send an e-mail use :meth:`api.portal.send_email`:

-..
-Todo: Add example for creating a mime-mail

 .. invisible-code-block: python

     # Mock the mail host so we can test sending the email